life-itself/web3/notes/post-state-technocracy.md

   * Joseph Henrich has made a strong case that Western high-trust cultures are weird by most historical and global standards.
 It may be a “pathological” form of organization and something better may exist.
   * A more optimal form of human self-organization is somewhere between a tribe and the modern nation state.
 The direct democracies of ancient Greece or authoritarian capitalist city-states like Singapore are an ideal middle-way that produces greater prosperity.
   * Blockchain-friendly hubs are being created across the world (El Salvador, Singapore, Zug).
 These cities can be purchased using crowdfunding to give blockchain technology the rights of sovereign states and create utopias which will attract top talent looking for low-taxes, business opportunities and like-minded communities.
-* **Claim 4:** People have successfully built antifragile services that exist outside the regulatory perimeter that have endured the test of time.
-  * ThePirateBay has existed since 2003 despite government attempts to remove it from the internet.
-No government cares enough to really pursue it because it only infringes on the private sector and there’s no political will to shut it down.
-* **Claim 5:** The future inevitably “belongs” to one ideology.
-  * “There is a coming war between the United States government and the forces of China, Bitcoin and the internet.”
-  * This war is extremely desirable and we should work to accelerate it.
-* **Claim 6:** Belief in the “great cycles of history” model and the decline of Pax Americana.
-  * “The 21st century doesn’t belong to China, the United States, or Silicon Valley.
-It belongs to the internet.”
-* **Claim 7:** "Crypto is the smartest people in the world exiting into their own economy"
+* **Claim 4:** "Crypto is the smartest people in the world exiting into their own economy"
   * Problems like climate change show that liberal democracies and the existing international order are highly vulnerable to paralysis on global tragedy of the commons problems.
   * Just like evolution, corruption is the natural state of being, so we need to embrace corruption rather than live up to the ideals of liberal democracy.
   * Instead of a strong man to save us, we need strong tech.
-* **Claim 8:** Web3 is a paradigm shift akin to the industrial revolution.
+* **Claim 5:** Web3 is a paradigm shift akin to the industrial revolution.
 Our current reading of economics is incommensurate with the inevitable new world order that will exist after blockchain and tokenization subsume all of human life.
   * We can’t stop runaway phenomenon.
 We simply have to embrace them.
   * Crypto is inevitable.
 We can’t put the toothpaste back in the tube.
   * Creative destruction is unpredictable but in the end it’s right.